On the recognition problem for virtually special cube complexes: Introduction

 \begin{question} Is there an algorithm that, given a finite, non-positively curved cube complex $X$ and a collection of hyperplanes $H_1,\dots,H_n$, will determine the existence of a finite-sheeted covering $\widehat{X}\to X$ in which each lift of each $H_i$ is clean. \end{question}

 One's first thought is that a positive solution to Question 1${}^\prime$ should proceed via a positive solution to Question \ref{qu: finite collection}.
-But on reflection one realises that a the latter would be signficantly more powerful, because certain of the complexes $X$ for which one did establish the existence of $\widehat X$ would not be virtually special.
-Focussing on this difference, we shall prove the following theorem by exploiting our recent work on the triviality problem for profinite completions \cite{bridson_triviality_2013}.
+But on reflection one realises that the latter would be significantly more powerful because certain of the complexes $X$ for which one did establish the existence of $\widehat X$ would not be virtually special.
+Focusing on this difference, we shall answer Question \ref{qu: finite collection} in the negative.
+The following theorem is an immediate consequence of our main technical result, Theorem \ref{thm: Main theorem}.

 \begin{theorem} There does not exist an algorithm that, given a finite, non-positively curved cube complex $X$ and a hyperplane $H$ in $X$, can determine whether or not there exists a finite-sheeted covering $\widehat{X}\to X$ in which each lift of $H$ is clean. \end{theorem}